18F/bpa-DOL-WHD-14-c/DoLaBPA_14cDraftRFP.md

 The Contractor shall provide the following services:

-- Vendor (developer) shall to select a technology stack such that the stated needs can be accomplished and deployed within the DOL network.
-Technology Stack options within DOL that are already approved are listed below:
+- Vendor shall select a technology stack such that the stated needs can be accomplished and deployed within the DOL network.
+Technology stack options within DOL that are already approved are listed below:
  - Linux
  - Apache
  - MySQL